openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-menu-menuitem.md

 public func contentFontColor(value: ResourceColor): This
 ```

-**Function:** Sets the font color for the content information in the menu item.
+**Function:** Sets the font color of the content information in the menu item.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full